ESAPI/esapi-java-legacy/README.md

 # Where can I find ESAPI 3.x?
 https://github.com/ESAPI/esapi-java

+# ESAPI Deprecation Policy
+Unless we unintentionally screw-up, our intent is to keep classes, methods, and/or fields whihc have been annotated as "@deprecated" for a minimum of two (2) years or until the next major release number (e.g., 3.x as of now), which ever comes first, before we remove them.
+Note that this policy does not apply to classes under the **org.owasp.esapi.reference** package.
+You are not expected to be using such classes directly in your code.

 # Contributing to ESAPI legacy
 ## How can I contribute or help with fix bugs?
 Fork and submit a pull request!
 Simple as pi!
 We generally only accept bug fixes, not new features because as a legacy project, we don't intend on adding new features, although we may make exceptions.
 If you wish to propose a new feature, the best place to discuss it is via the ESAPI-DEV mailing list mentioned below.
 Note that we vet all pull requests, including coding style of any contributions; use the same coding style found in the files you are already editing.